Welcome to East Riding 4 Community

 Goole Field Wind Farm Small Grants (up to £5000)

-Routh Wind Farm Small Grants (up to £1,000) "Please note - applications to the Routh Wind Farm Community Fund small grants are temporarily closed and may re-open in May 2025 subject to funding."
+Routh Wind Farm Small Grants (up to £1,000) "Please note - applications to the Routh Wind Farm Community Fund Small Grants are temporarily closed and may re-open in the autumn of 2025 subject to funding."

 Sancton Hill Wind Farm Small Grants (up to £600)